🧬

 • The Finnish Spitz is the national dog of Finland.

-• They are famous for their ability to bark up to 160 times per minute.
+• They are famous for their 'yodeling' bark, which can reach up to 160 barks per minute.

-• Puppies are often born dark-colored and develop their signature red coat as they mature.
+• Puppies are often born with dark hair that lightens to their signature red-gold as they mature.

-• They are extremely clean dogs and often groom themselves like cats.
+• They are exceptionally clean dogs, often grooming themselves similarly to cats.

 Frequently Asked Questions